jpgoldberg/mfa-meaning/README.md

 # What does “MFA” mean?

-Versions of what is built here have been presented at
+Versions of the paper here have been presented at

 - [Who are you (WAY)?
 Adventures in Authentication, 2018](https://wayworkshop.org/2018/) as  ["What does "MFA" mean?
 Conversations, Anecdotes, and a Call for Research" (PDF)](https://wayworkshop.org/2018/papers/way2018-goldberg.pdf)